erdogant/hnet/README.md

 See [LICENSE](LICENSE) for details.

 ### Donation
 This package is created and maintained in my free time.
 If this package is usefull, feel free to use more of my packages.
-Sponder <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">here</a>.
+Sponser <a href="https://erdogant.github.io/donate/?currency=USD&amount=5">here</a>.